KeithSloan/FreeCAD_GDML_Test_Collection/README.md

   * calcCenterOfMass.py
       - creates CofM and Moment of Inertia Calculations for selected World Volume
   * GDMLCOGcalcDirectory.py
-     - perform CofM and Moment of Inertia Calcs for all F C fikles in a directory
+     - perform CofM and Moment of Inertia Calcs for all FC fikles in a directory